-1. An employee may not carry over more than the annual maximum hours per year.
-A total of no more than nine hundred and sixty hours (960) of sick leave may be credited to an employee.
-(Maximum Accrual Cap).
+A total of no more than nine hundred sixty hours (960) of sick leave may be credited to an employee.
+Employees whose sick leave bank balance is at the

-2. Employees whose sick leave bank balance is at the Maximum Accrual Cap shall continue to accrue hours at the normal rate for utilization only during that calendar year.
+Maximum Accrual Cap of each year shall continue to accrue hours at the normal rate for utilization only during that year.
 All sick leave not taken in excess of these hours will be forfeited at the beginning of the first full pay period of the subsequent calendar year.